erynafellah/erynafellah.github.io/pages/2020-ISAD-MIN.markdown

 image_height: 120
 descriptions:
 - desc: The top part of the dress is made from premium thai silk / premium german cotton.
 The design is round neck with zip at the back.
 Border lace with exclusive beads
-- desc: The bottom part of the dress is fully elastic waist, long folded skirt.
+- desc: The bottom part of the dress is partially elastic waist, long folded skirt.
 size:
 - name: Size
   header: yes